 because they are protected by federal law.
 I would say that failure of a tenant’s business is the number one reason commercial landlords accumulate bad debt.
 When addressing a tenant’s bankruptcy, you are forced to immediately stop trying to recover back rent, you cannot evict at this time, and you cannot use a tenant’s deposit to recover any money owed without the permission of the court.

-If you own commercial properties and are looking to protect yourself from potential surprises and would like to review your rights as a landlord with a business lawyer in Kansas City, call Jeff today.
+If you own commercial properties and are looking to protect yourself from potential surprises and would like to review your rights as a landlord with a business lawyer in Kansas City, contact Jeff today.